 Vaccines are a safe and effective way to protect yourself, your family, and your community against COVID-19.
 Getting vaccinated helps prevent you from getting seriously ill and reduces the spread of COVID-19 to others.

-COVID-19 vaccines are available free for everyone aged 5 and over at vaccination hubs, pharmacies and GPs.
+COVID-19 vaccines are available free for everyone aged 5 and over at pharmacies and GPs.

-Waiting for a 3-month period after infection before COVID-19 vaccination aims to provide better and longer protection against re-infection from COVID-19.
+Waiting for a 6-month period after infection before COVID-19 vaccination aims to provide better and longer protection against re-infection from COVID-19.

-The next scheduled dose should be given as soon as possible after the 3-month period.
+The next scheduled dose should be given as soon as possible after the 6-month period.

 There is no need to provide a negative test before vaccination.